-Protest: If your interpretation of a gimmick is valid but differs from the rallyemaster, you may protest.
-Be sure to include your car number; class; points requested; CMs, CPs, or Rls involved; and the reason for protesting (your reasoning).
+Protest: If your interpretation of a gimmick is valid but differs from the rallyemaster, you may submit a neatly-written protest.
+Be sure to include your car number; class; points requested; CMs, CPs, or RIs involved; and your rationale for protesting (your reasoning).

-Quotes: Quotation marks are occasionally used to mark words that must appear on a sign.
+Quotes: Quotation marks occasionally mark words that must appear on a sign.